-Energy expert, author and consultant, Robert McNally told OilNOW on Wednesday during an interview in Georgetown, Guyana that extreme price volatility is a key feature of the oil industry and can have a major impact on the ability of the government to plan ahead effectively on how it invest oil revenues.
+Energy expert, author and consultant, Robert McNally recently told OilNOW during a visit to Guyana that extreme price volatility is a key feature of the oil industry and can have a major impact on the ability of the government to plan ahead effectively on how it invest oil revenues.

 “Oil as a commodity is prone to wild price swings because of the nature of supply and demand.
 On the demand side it’s a must-have commodity…and on the supply side; once you start that field, governments and operators don’t want to shut down, even if the price falls very low,” McNally said.

 As such, he pointed out that when you have such a commodity where the supply and demand is not responsive to price, “you have to live with wild swings” which has always been a problem for the industry dating back to its inception in the mid-1800s in Titusville, Pennsylvania.

 McNally, author of ‘Crude Volatility’, said this is why there has always been the need for a supply-control mechanism which has seen three swing producers emerged to impose price stability with varying degrees of success throughout the course of history.
 The first, John D. Rockefeller’s Standard Oil Company at the turn of the 20th century, imposed price stability indirectly by monopolizing refining and integrating with midstream pipeline and railroad companies.
 In later decades, the Texas Railroad Commission (TRC) and Saudi Arabia have led groups that employed upstream supply control and spare capacity retention to directly stabilize crude prices.